 Like heart disease, high blood pressure, also known as hypertension, has always been thought of as a man’s problem, but it is not, and it turns out that women are more likely to have high blood pressure because they have smaller arteries then men.
-After age 55, more women develop high blood pressure than men.
+After age 55, more women develop high blood pressure then men.
 Even a high-normal blood pressure reading of 130-139 or 80-85 diastolic, has been found to actually double a middle-age woman’s cardiac risk.
 High blood pressure effects one of four women, and kills significantly more women then men.

 Considering these statistics, women need to be aware of the number of life circumstances and lifestyle choices that can be made maintaining optimal blood pressure and unique challenges, so let’s take a look.

 Although contraceptives may elevate blood pressure slightly, usually women’s numbers will stay in the normal range, but they should be checked regularly, because high blood pressure is a potential side effect, particularly with women with a positive family history or a personal history of kidney disease, obesity, or hypertension during pregnancy.